czbiohub-sf/scRFE/docs/source/introduction.rst

 Introduction
 ================
-scRFE (single-cell identity definition using random forest modelling and recursive feature elimination) is a python package that uses a one vs all random forest classifier with recursive feature elimination to identify the set of genes necessary and sufficient to describe the different features of your single-cell RNA sequencing data.
+scRFE (single-cell identity definition using random forests and recursive feature elimination) is a python package that uses a one vs all random forest classifier with recursive feature elimination to identify the set of genes necessary and sufficient to describe the different features of your single-cell RNA sequencing data.

 scRFE is still under development.
 A preprint of our scRFE paper will be available soon on bioRxiv.
 All datasets used with scRFE are available on Figshare.